Which is the Most Economical Hot Water System

 There are Two Types of Hot Water Systems

 Systems that store hot water until it is used and systems that heat water as it is needed.
 People have speculated as to which kind of system is the most cost effective.
 One argument is against the use of fuel to heat and store water, as it is not always needed.
 Alternatively, the other argument asserts that using fuel during off-peak times is more cost effective.
 With the increase in fuel options and the decrease of savings for off-peak usage, these arguments lose some of their validity and consumers should put more thought into what works for them.

 Store or Heat?

 Water systems that heat and store hot water would be preferable families who need a consistent amount of hot water daily.
 However, this system does not mean that you won’t run out of hot water.
 Ensure you know how much hot water that you need before selecting and choosing your hot water system.

-Types of fuel that can be used for Economical Hot Water Systems
+Types of fuel that can be used for an Economical Hot Water System

 - Electricity – This is most common.
 In many homes, most electrical systems also heats the water overnight to take advantage of off-peak cheaper rates.
 They come in various sizes and by the litre.

 - Gas – Gas hot water systems are made in both instantaneous or storage systems.
 These are common in areas that have access to natural gas.
 Running them from bottled LPG can be costly.

 - Solar – Solar is becoming a more attractive option as fuel costs increase.
 Solar is cost effective because once the solar units are installed, converting the sun to electricity is free.
 Many of these systems run in conjunction with other systems to ensure hot water is readily available regardless of the weather.